pjeby/wsgi_lite/README.rst

 The code in this repository is experi-mental, and possibly very-mental or just plain detri-mental.
-It has not been seriously used or battle-hardened as yet, even though test coverage is now at 100%, and there are some fairly exhaustive WSGI compliance tests that exercise many obscure corners of the WSGI protocol.
+It has not been seriously used or battle-hardened as yet, even though test coverage is now at 100% (except for a few new and still-experimental features), and there are some fairly exhaustive WSGI compliance tests that exercise many obscure corners of the WSGI protocol.

 Ironically enough, however, that may well mean that there is important "WSGI" code out there that **won't** work with this module yet, precisely because that